florianberthier/Final-SQA-final-assignement/README.md

 7. Get a survey statistics
 Calculate and return the statistics of a survey.
 The statistics include a min, max, mean and standard deviation.
 Of course, like every other part, you have to integrate the tests.
 Time: **35 min**.

+8. Get a question statistics
+Calculate and return the statistics of a survey question.
+The statistics include a min, max, mean and standard deviation.
+Of course, like every other part, you have to integrate the tests.
+Time: **20 min**.

 ## Project Documentation

 ## Unit testing and Test-Driven development